See why 4thWay now accepts ethical ads.

 What is Lendwise’s minimum lending amount and how many loans can I lend in?

-The minimum you can put into the Lendwise Classic Account is £200, with a minimum of £10 per loan.
-In the IFISA, the minimum you can put in, or transfer in, is £1,000, with the minimum per loan £10.
+The minimum you can put into a Lendwise account is £1,000, with a minimum of £10 per loan.

-A variety of data and figures supplied to us by Lendwise indicate that lenders are currently probably finding it easy to spread their money over a large number of loans well within the course of a year.
-You can set maximum loan amounts per borrower when auto-lending.
+Some data and figures supplied to us by Lendwise indicates that lenders are currently probably finding it easy to spread their money over a large number of loans over the course of a year.
+You can set maximum loan amounts per borrower when auto-lending to cap your risks in any individual loan.
+For these loans – as loose guidance – you generally want to be lending in approximately 100 loans if possible – and several score loans at least.
+The higher the number the better.

 Auto-lend options also include, among other things: the length of the loan, type of loan, field of study, interest rate, and whether the loan is new or being re-sold by another lender.